I have XLRS, dyslexia, and ADHD.

 Nothing escapes.

-A black hole where your data goes in — and stays in.
+Your data goes in — and stays in.

 The Singularity